TelemetryHarbor/harbor-docs/docs/api/pushing-data.md

 ---
 sidebar_position: 2
 title: Pushing Telemetry Data
-description: Learn the general principles of sending single and batch telemetry data points to Telemetry Harbor.
+description: Learn the general principles of sending single and batch telemetry data points to Harbor Scale.
 ---

 # Pushing Telemetry Data

-Telemetry Harbor provides robust endpoints for pushing your telemetry data to our platform.
+Harbor Scale provides robust endpoints for pushing your telemetry data to our platform.
 You can send individual data points or batch data for more efficient data transmission.

 :::info Important
 The specific data model (payload structure) and API endpoints for ingestion depend on the **Harbor Type** you have created.
 This page provides a general overview of pushing data.
 For detailed information on the data model and endpoints for each Harbor Type, please refer to the [Harbor Types](../getting-started/harbor-types.md) documentation.